Your source for all things Josh Litton

 IT WAS THIS PASSAGE, reread dozens of times, that convinced me that I alone was the worthy one, full of virtue.

-A confused life arranged itself: hadn’t I dedicated my life to helping others float to the top of their own, while neglecting my own?
+I lay down and slept; when I awoke a confused life had arranged itself: hadn’t I dedicated my life to helping others float to the top of their own, while neglecting my own?

 And, as recompense for great-hearted service to man, wouldn’t it be right to allow leeway for my shortcomings, failures, mistakes, and deviancies?